Watch Video: Filmmaker names and shames jury member on stage

-Former FTII student collects award at international short film festival from National Award winning editor who sexually harassed her seven years ago; takes mike and narrates ordeal in front of shocked audience
+Former FTII student collects award at short film festival from National Award winning editor who sexually harassed her seven years ago; takes mike and narrates ordeal in front of shocked audience

 A 31-year-old filmmaker, who won an award at a festival on Saturday, told the gathering that the man who was handing her the award had sexually harassed her at the Film and Television Institute of India seven years ago.